iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > Basic needs are great...
 The DOD company needs to make it so the doctors only have X amount of spots for new patients and a way for existing patients to get their follow ups.
 Therapy doesn't work if it isn't consistent.
 A trust and reporte needs to be built to make progress.
 Its EXTREMELY difficult to get follow-ups with the therapists for kids any kind of kid appts are difficult to make.
 Using the app is time consuming.
 It takes forever to load.
 The doctors are amazing.<br> :date: __2020-12-11 16:56:32__

-> HOW CAN I GET IN COTACT WITH SOMEONE FEOM THE APP, the questions there asking me some i have, my mom, dad, i dont see opetionsa for grandparents or aunts or uncles??? wats up with that. my conditions are know run in my family and all o want is help<br> :date: __2020-11-26 16:51:19__

 #### 1-star reviews